Inverse function theorem

+A function is invertible near $a$ if its linear approximation, the tangent line, is an invertible function.

-In real analysis, a branch of mathematics, the inverse function theorem is a theorem that asserts that, if a real function f has a continuous derivative near a point where its derivative is nonzero, then, near this point, f has an inverse function.
-The inverse function is also differentiable, and the inverse function rule expresses its derivative as the multiplicative inverse of the derivative of f.
+In mathematical analysis, the inverse function theorem gives sufficient conditions for a function to have an inverse function.
+The essential idea is that if the best linear approximation to the function at a point is invertible, then with sufficient regularity assumptions, the function should also be invertible near that point.
+In its simplest form, the theorem states that if a real function f is differentiable in an open interval, with a continuous derivative, then in a neighborhood of any point where the derivative is not zero, f has an inverse function.
+The inverse function is also continuously differentiable, and the inverse function rule expresses its derivative as the multiplicative inverse of the derivative of f.